skeeto/elfeed/README.md

 [![](http://i.imgur.com/3yHGITn.png)](http://i.imgur.com/EfdBKif.png)

-The database format is now stable, but there *may* still be an update someday that requires you to initialize a new database from scratch.
+The database format is stable, but there *may* still be an update someday that requires migration.

 ## Getting Started